openkfw/design-tokens/README.md

 Copyright (c) 2025 KfW Bankengruppe

-Licensed under the **Mozilla Public License 2.0 (MPL-2.0)** (the "License"); you may not use this file except in compliance with the License.
+Only the source code in this repository is licensed under the **Mozilla Public License 2.0 (MPL-2.0)**.
+All KfW brand assets, including logos, icons, images, fonts, and design documentation, are **excluded** and remain the property of KfW Bankengruppe.
+These materials may not be used, copied, or redistributed without prior written permission.

+Excluded brand-related materials include:
+- trademarks, wordmarks, logos
+- icons, images, fonts, and other design assets
+- brand and design documentation
+- all files under `/demo` directory

+See the full MPL-2.0 license in [LICENSE](./LICENSE).

-You may obtain a copy of the License by reviewing the file [LICENSE](./LICENSE) in the repository.
-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the [LICENSE](./LICENSE) for the specific language governing permissions and limitations under the License.
-KfW may update this licensing agreement at any time.
-This notice and permission must be included in all copies or substantial portions of the Software.
+*(Note: KfW may update this licensing agreement at any time.
+This notice and permission must be included in all copies or substantial portions of the Software.)*

-Last updated: Nov 21, 2025

 ## 💁 FAQ